VertebrateResequencing/wr/.docs/bugfixes/260924-drop-complete-job-output.md

   - `make test`: **PASSED - 679 passed, 20 skipped, 29 packages, 6m21s.**
   - `CGO_ENABLED=1 make race`: **PASSED - 679 passed, 19 skipped, 29 packages,
     9m23s**, started at a 1-minute load of 3.0 with no other suite running.

+- [x] Copilot, thread comment 4095963883: `CompactDBFile` shipped in v0.37.2 as `(beforeSize, afterSize int64, err error)`, and changing it to `(CompactStats, error)` broke anything importing it.

+  The implementation moved to a new exported `CompactDBFileStats(dbFile) (CompactStats, error)`, which `cmd/manager.go`'s `compactDBFile` var now points at. `CompactDBFile` is again `(beforeSize, afterSize int64, err error)`, a wrapper returning `stats.BeforeSize, stats.AfterSize, err`.
+That matches `origin/develop`'s returns on every path: 0 and 0 if the stat fails, the size before and 0 if compaction fails (`AfterSize` is set only once the temp file is complete), and both sizes if the rename fails.
+  `TestDBCompactRoundTrip` is back to its `origin/develop` form, calling the wrapper.
+New `TestDBCompactFileSizes` compacts two copies of one db, one through each function, and asserts the same sizes, then asserts the wrapper returns the size before and 0 when compaction fails, and 0 and 0 for a missing file.

+- [x] Copilot, thread comment 4095963970: the `compactStdDecodeObserver` comment in `jobqueue/db_compact.go` said a compaction "did no strip pass".
+It now says "did not run a strip pass".

+  Gates, with `OS_*` unset:

+  - `make lint`: **0 issues.**
+  - `CGO_ENABLED=1 go test -tags netgo --count 1 ./jobqueue -run 'TestDBCompact|TestDBSchemaVersionOnOpen'`: **ok.**
+  - `CGO_ENABLED=0 go test -tags netgo -count=1 -run TestManagerCompact
+    ./cmd/`: **ok.**